JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/src/docs/docker-spec.md

 only needs the lightweight sender packages (`arize-phoenix-otel`, `openinference-instrumentation-langchain`).

+**Why `opentelemetry-sdk` and `opentelemetry-exporter-otlp-proto-http` are installed:**
+The `otel_routing.py` module builds a `TracerProvider` with `BatchSpanProcessor` and `OTLPSpanExporter` directly from the OpenTelemetry SDK.
+These packages are required for the configurable OTel routing introduced in v0.3.0, which supports sending traces to Phoenix, Arize Cloud, both, or neither — controlled by the `OTEL_DESTINATION` environment variable.

 **Why `openai` is installed via pip:**
 The `openai` SDK is used by the place validation and preference validation classifiers in `api.py`.
 It is not declared in `pyproject.toml` to keep the Poetry dependency graph clean — it is installed directly here alongside the other pip packages.

+**Why Phoenix uses a Docker Compose profile:**
+Phoenix is optional as of v0.3.0.
+When `OTEL_DESTINATION` is set to `arize` or `none`, there is no reason to run the Phoenix container.
+The `profiles: [phoenix]` key means Phoenix only starts when explicitly requested via `--profile phoenix` or when the Makefile detects that Phoenix is needed from the `.env` configuration.

 **The `temperature` model_kwargs pattern:**
 `gpt-5.3-chat-latest` does not accept any explicit `temperature` value.
 LangChain's